ember-learn/ember-blog/source/2019-09-27-the-ember-times-issue-117.md

 With twelve, versed speakers, the schedule offered thoughtful insights into:

-- what's new in Ember with its [first edition, Octane](https://emberjs.com/editions/octane/)
+- What's new in Ember with its [first edition, Octane](https://emberjs.com/editions/octane/)
-- how [Embroider](https://github.com/embroider-build/embroider) and Ember will literally build a future together
+- How [Embroider](https://github.com/embroider-build/embroider) and Ember will literally build a future together
-- everything you need to know to build **accessible JavaScript apps** in 2019
+- Everything you need to know to build **accessible JavaScript apps** in 2019
-- how to level up your app with *web workers** and meaningful **animations**
+- How to level up your app with *web workers** and meaningful **animations**
-- strategies for stable and reliable test suites
+- Strategies for stable and reliable test suites
 - ...and many, many more topics!

 One particular highlight of the camping trip was the ["May I Ask a Question" live event](https://stackoverflow.blog/2019/09/20/meet-the-developer-who-took-stack-overflow-from-screen-to-stage/)